copernicus-mogley/zkav.club/infrastructure/zcash/README.md

 ## 8) Definition of done (Milestone 1)

-This artifact is "done" when it includes:
+This artifact is “done” when it includes:

 * Scope statement (what MVP is / isn’t)
 * Hosting decision + rationale